aimclub/FEDOT/docs/source/benchmarks/tabular.rst

 The visualization of FEDOT (v.0.7.3) results against H2O (3.46.0.4), AutoGluon (v.1.1.0), TPOT (v.0.12.1) and LightAutoML (v.0.3.7.3)
 obtained using built-in visualizations of critial difference plot from AutoMLBenchmark are provided below:

-All datasets:
+All datasets (ROC AUC and negative log loss):
 .. image:: img_benchmarks/cd-all-1h8c-constantpredictor.png

-Binary classification:
+Binary classification (ROC AUC):
 .. image:: img_benchmarks/cd-binary-classification-1h8c-constantpredictor.png

-Multiclass classification:
+Multiclass classification (negative logloss):
 .. image:: img_benchmarks/cd-multiclass-classification-1h8c-constantpredictor.png

 We can claim that results are statistically better that TPOT and and indistinguishable from H2O and AutoGluon.